-Over the years we have watched and helped teams make many decisions about their strategy and their organisations.
-They have often found it helpful when we have highlighted where they are in a decision making process and helped them discuss the decision itself.
+Over the years we have helped teams make many decisions about their strategy and their organisations.
+They have often found it helpful when we have highlighted where they are in a decision making process and helped them discuss the decision process as well as content.

 As a result we have developed a way of talking about these management decisions and the process they take.
 We could call it the Excitant management decision process, but it is really Excitant’s view of how the more successful and effective executives and executive teams make decisions.